kernel-debugger/s3-multi-part-upload-js/README.md

 so for example if max_part_size is set to 10MB and you upload a 10GB file it will generate 1000 simultaneous connections,

-This code is modified to allow user to configure max simultaneous upload requests easily using a variable.
+This code is modified to allow user to configure max simultaneous upload requests easily using max_parallel_xhrs variable.